De'Andre Hunter NBA Playoffs Player Props: Hawks vs. Celtics

 - This season, he's accounted for 11.3% of his team's three-pointers made, averaging 1.5 per game.

-- Defensively, the Celtics are ranked fourth in the NBA, conceding 111.4 points per contest.
+- On defense, the Celtics have given up 111.4 points per game, which is fourth-best in the NBA.

-- Giving up 44 rebounds per game, the Celtics are the 18th-ranked squad in the NBA.
+- The Celtics concede 44 rebounds per game, ranking 18th in the league.

-- In terms of assists, the Celtics are ranked second in the NBA, giving up 23.1 per contest.
+- The Celtics concede 23.1 assists per contest, second-ranked in the league.

-- Looking at 3-pointers, the Celtics have given up 11.6 makes per contest, fifth in the league.
+- In terms of 3-pointers, the Celtics have given up 11.6 makes per game, fifth in the NBA.

 De'Andre Hunter vs. the Celtics